Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 6. The present model versus traditional analysis of a many-particle system

-It should be stressed that the "modified" quantum mechanics and the particle field theory based on the "hidden interference" between particles and the respective cross-correlation energy inserting into the models by the different powerful mathematical approximations have been constructed to give absolutely {\it{correct explanation and description}} of the basic coherent physical phenomena, such as the particle interference (cross-correlation), cross-correlation energy, interaction, particle number, Bose-Einstein statistics, Fermi-Dirac statistics and Pauli exclusion principle.
-Naturally, these theories give also the correct explanation and description of the extraordinary coherent physical phenomena, such as the Bose-Einstein condensation, super-radiation, Bosenova effect, superfluidity, superconductivity, supermagnetism, and quantum anomalous and fractional Hall effects.
-The Hamiltonians of the models are invariant under the $U(1)$ local gauge transformation providing the very particular, in comparison to the ordinary interference, mathematical cross-correlation ("{\it{hidden interference}}") and the respective cross-correlation energy, which do not depend on the particle phases.
-Such a mathematical approach, which has been generally accepted in the past, is effectively used in the quantum mechanics and quantum field theory up to now.
-The present model could be considered as a generalization of the aforementioned quantum mechanics and particle field theory by taking into account rather the {\it{direct interference between particles}} and the interference-induced energy than the "{\it{hidden interference}}" and the respective cross-correlation (interaction) energy.
+It should be stressed that the "modified" quantum mechanics and the particle field theory based on the "hidden" interference between particles and the respective cross-correlation energy inserting into the models by the different powerful mathematical approximations have been constructed to give absolutely {\it{correct description and explanation}} of the basic coherent quantum phenomena, such as the particle interference (cross-correlation), cross-correlation energy, interaction, particle number, Bose-Einstein statistics, Fermi-Dirac statistics and Pauli exclusion principle.
+Naturally, these theories give also the correct description and interpretation of the extraordinary coherent physical phenomena, such as the Bose-Einstein condensation, super-radiation, Bosenova effect, superfluidity, superconductivity, supermagnetism, and quantum anomalous and fractional Hall effects.
+The Hamiltonians of the models are invariant under the $U(1)$ local gauge transformation providing the very particular, in comparison to the ordinary interference, mathematical cross-correlation ("{\it{hidden" interference}}) and the respective cross-correlation energy, which do not depend on the particle phases.
+Such a mathematical approach ("mathematical engineering"), which has been generally accepted in the very past, is effectively used in the quantum mechanics and quantum field theory up to now.
+The present model could be considered as a generalization of the "modified" quantum mechanics and particle field theory by taking into account rather the {\it{real, direct, physical interference}} between {\it{material}} unit-fields (particles) and the interference-induced energy than the {\it{"hidden", approximation-induced mathematical interference}} between the {\it{non-material}} waves of probabilities or operators associated with material point-like particles and the respective cross-correlation (interaction) energy.
+In the frame of the present model, the hypothetical "hidden" variable of Einstein, Podolsky and Rosen \cite{Ein}, which according to the authors should be added to the canonical quantum mechanics to avoid its indeterminism and superluminal signalling, cold be attributed to the "{\it{non-hidden}}", {\it{physical}} interference between {\it{material unit-fields}}.